Your idea can become a change

 Cloud-based gaming services are a promising development in the gaming technology space.
 The way they function is that a user can play the game they wish to play through the cloud without having the necessary hardware at their disposal.
 Instead of running the game locally on their PC or laptop, the user is playing the game through a server farm which is streaming real-time video of the game.

-While cloud-based gaming solutions have been around for a while, they had one glaring problem – Latency.
+While cloud-based gaming technology solutions have been around for a while, they had one glaring problem – Latency.
 However, with the recent advancements in internet speeds and the adoption of 5G technology, cloud-based gaming services have become more viable than ever before.

-Like cloud-based gaming services, Virtual reality headsets for gaming have been around for some time now.
+Like cloud-based gaming technology services, Virtual reality headsets for gaming have been around for some time now.
 When the first few virtual reality headsets were launched, gaming enthusiasts around the world were fascinated by them.
 It was a huge step towards making gaming experiences more immersive.
 However, their steep prices made it hard for the average user to invest in them.
 As a result, big corporations did not initially seem keen on joining the Virtual Reality wave.

 In the recent past though, these headsets have seen a significant drop in their price, and as a result, their accessibility.
 It’s also widely regarded that with the advent of the Metaverse, VR technology is going to allow users to access “MetaWorlds” to further boost the degree of immersion they provide.
 Users will be able to interact with other players in real-time, in three-dimensional space.